-Another tricky moment was the result of five years of cable rubbing: big sparks while driving and a melted battery.
-All because the positive lead was connected straight to the battery.
+Another tricky moment was the result of five years of cable rubbing: big sparks while driving and a melted battery in Paraguay (read about it here).
+All because the positive lead had been connected straight to the battery.
 This made me install a kill-switch near the battery.

-I’ve wanted to modify the clutch lever for years, so nobody can free-spool the cable, and that’s what got me to my recent discovery and, as a result, this blog post.
+I’ve wanted to modify the clutch lever for years so nobody can free-spool the cable, and that’s what led me to my discovery and, as a result, this blog post.

 The Clutch Lever

-I had made a prototype of a tamper-proof clutch lever a couple of months ago in Ecuador, and installed it.
+I had made a prototype of a tamper-proof clutch lever a couple of months earlier in Ecuador and installed it.
 I drove around for a while to test it.
 At one point I noticed a cracked O-ring under the bolt I had made, which was not the way it should be so I re-installed the original clutch lever.

 I asked my friends of 4×4 Service Valkenburg if they could give me an identical clutch lever so that I could make the modifications on that one.
-I met Dennis on our annual Overland Reunion event [read about it here] where he gave me a Warn clutch lever [as well as some heavy-duty engine mounts].
-Fantastic!
+I met Dennis on our annual Overland Reunion event, where he gave me a Warn clutch lever [as well as some heavy-duty engine mounts].

-When I was changing the levers, however, I discovered that they are not identical.
+When I was changing the levers, however, I discovered that they were not identical.
 I needed to improvise to seal the top properly.
-Unfortunately, in this remote Brazilian Amazon I can’t get stainless steel washers, so I’m holding off the project for a moment [to be continued in the future].
+Unfortunately, in this remote Brazilian Amazon I couldn’t get stainless steel washers, so I was holding off the project for a moment.

 But, obviously, that’s not the end of the story or I wouldn’t be writing this blog…